alchemicode/jServ/README.md

 Change the IP and port to whatever you desire.
 The requests list determines which requests the program will accept.
 For now, you can leave this alone.

-The <code>keys.jserv</code> file will be empty.
+The `keys.jserv` file will be empty.
 Do not manually add anything to the file.

-The <code>data.jserv</code> file should look like this:
+The `data.jserv` file should look like this:
 ```
 New App
 new
 ```

-Replace <code>New App</code> with the name of the application you are using jServ to develop.
+Replace `New App` with the name of the application you are using jServ to develop.
-DO NOT edit the <code>new</code> line, as that is where the program will generate the API key.
+DO NOT edit the `new` line, as that is where the program will generate the API key.

-When you run the program, an Admin API key will generate in the <code>data.jserv</code> file, and a User API key will generate in the <code>keys.jserv</code> file.
+When you run the program, an Admin API key will generate in the `<code>`data.jserv`</code>` file, and a User API key will generate in the `keys.jserv` file.
-The program will reject any requests that do not have these keys in the <code>"x-api-key"</code> header.
+The program will reject any requests that do not have these keys in the `<code>`"x-api-key"`</code>` header.

 <h2>Program Reference</h2>